-- Scroll down and tap on Remove Friend.
+- Tap on Remove Friend.

 Then, re-add the friend as normal.

 You retain your friendship level and even any unopened gifts.
 It's such an easy workaround; you'd think Niantic would patch it.
 But, that could cause real stress for people who do accidentally remove friends.
-Better to err on the side of hack than backlash.

-Skip the Raid start animation
+Skip the Raid start animation in Pokémon Go

 Going from the lobby to the Boss battle in Pokémon Go Raids can take a few seconds, especially if there's any network slowdown, and that can cost you precious time for solo and specialty Raids.